elmahdi17/potholes4pfe/README.md

 Pothole Detection Project
-This project made by MAHDI AIT AMGHAR is designed to detect potholes in videos using the YOLOv4 Tiny object detection model.
-The project processes video input, detects potholes, and overlays the detection on the video.
-Additionally, it saves the coordinates of detected potholes along with an image for each detection.
+This project made by MAHDI AIT AMGHAR creates a Tkinter application that displays a video feed and detects potholes using a YOLOv4-tiny model.
+It includes buttons to start the car dashboard and toggle the detection feed, which only activates after the dashboard initialization.
+When potholes are detected, the application plays a beep sound, with a double beep for large, close potholes. pothole detections are highlighted with yellow rectangles

 # Real-Time Pothole Detection